Lacrymology/states/doc/intro.rst

 - :doc:`/nginx/doc/index` web server
 - :doc:`/memcache/doc/index` daemon
 - NodeJS
-- uWSGI application server
+- :doc:`/uwsgi/doc/index` application server
 - :doc:`/django/doc/index`

 Databases SQL or NoSQL, such as:

-- :doc:`/postgresql/server/doc/index`
+- :doc:`/postgresql/doc/index`
 - :doc:`/elasticsearch/doc/index`
 - :doc:`/mongodb/doc/index`

 States that protect the server, such as:

-- Denyhosts to block bruteforce SSH attacks
+- :doc:`/denyhosts/doc/index` to block bruteforce SSH attacks
-- Firewall
+- :doc:`/firewall/doc/index`
-- Clamav anti-virus
+- :doc:`/clamav/doc/index` anti-virus
-- OpenVPN to secure communication
+- :doc:`/openvpn/doc/index` to secure communication

 States to deploy complex tools that is used to support the Infrastructure in various ways, such as:

-- Graylog2 centralized logging
+- :doc:`/graylog2/doc/index` centralized logging
-- Statistic and graphics using Graphite
+- Statistic and graphics using :doc:`/graphite/doc/index`
-- Shinken distributed monitoring
+- :doc:`/shinken/doc/index` distributed monitoring
-- Configuration management using Saltstack
+- Configuration management using :doc:`/salt/doc/index`
-- Sentry for error notification and reporting
+- :doc:`/sentry/doc/index` for error notification and reporting
-- Backup
+- :doc:`/backup/doc/index`

 Standalone daemon state, such as:

-- ProFTPd
+- :doc:`/proftpd/doc/index`
-- Git server
+- :doc:`/git/server/doc/index`

 States for integration of various components at operating system level:

-- Diamond, a daemon that gathers statistics on thousands of metrics and sends it to Graphite server.
+- :doc:`/diamond/doc/index`, a daemon that gathers statistics on thousands of metrics and sends it to :doc:`/graphite/doc/index`.
-- NRPE (Nagios Remote Plugin Executor), called by Shinken server to perform checks.
+- :doc:`/nrpe/doc/index` (Nagios Remote Plugin Executor), called by :doc:`/shinken/doc/index` server to perform checks.
 - Raven client to report error to Sentry.
-- StatsD, a daemon that receives stats from some applications and periodically sends them to Graphite server.
+- :doc:`/statsd/doc/index`, a daemon that receives stats from some applications and periodically sends them to :doc:`/graphite/doc/index`.

 Other states, such as:

 - Salt web UI
-- Salt REST API
+- :doc:`Salt web UI </salt/api/doc/index>`
 - An APT repository server to host your own Debian packages

 States for testing and its requirements.